No-one can deny it. We all love a bit of champagne now and again? And who can blame us? It’s a gorgeous drink and as Madame Bollinger once said:

 5. You only use a flute

 Are you guilty of only pouring your champagne into a flute?
 Well, according to experts, a white wine glass is perfectly fine too as it allows the drink to open up meaning you can enjoy all the aromas and tastes – bliss!
-While flutes do look great because they are so thin, often the drinker cannot actually enjoy all the flavours and aromas that the champagne offers.
+While flutes do look great because they are so thin, often the drinker cannot actually enjoy all the flavors and aromas that the champagne offers.

 As well as this error, many of us also reserve drinking champagne for when we are eating posh food; like caviar.
 In fact, the drink can complement all foods so make yourself a homemade beef burger and get yourself a glass of the good stuff to really let loose.